Lateesha Ector

-Lateesha Ector (born 1985) is a fashion model and Canadian beauty queen.
-She was crowned as Miss Earth Canada 2009 in the annual Miss Earth Canada beauty pageant in August 2009.
+Lateesha Ector (born 1984) is a Canadian fashion model and beauty pageant titleholder who was crowned Miss Earth Canada 2009 and represented her country at Miss Earth 2009.
 She is the first Black woman crowned Miss Earth Canada.
 She represented Canada in Miss Earth 2009.

 Background

 Ector was born in Montreal, Quebec.
 Ector's parents are from Trinidad and Tobago and have heritage from Black, Chinese, Scottish, and Venezuelan backgrounds.
 As a young girl she was involved in classical ballet, and earned a Bachelor's degree in psychology from Concordia University.
 She currently lives in Montreal, Quebec.